 Square Capital is the business lending division of Square, a point of sale payment service like PayPal or Stripe.
 At first, Square Capital’s product might not seem unique.
 But when you look further into the requirements and repayment structure, it’s not difficult to see why Square Capital has grown so significantly over the past five years or so.

 Like many other popular business financing products, Square Capital is geared towards a particular type of business.
 Thus, you must determine if you belong to this group before pursuing Square Capital instead of other options.

 Square Capital offers just one product: The Flex Loan.
-Though it’s very similar to a merchant cash advance, the Square Capital Flex Loan bears several notable differences to traditional products.
+Though it’s very similar to merchant cash advance loans, the Square Capital Flex Loan bears several notable differences from traditional products.
 Chief among them is the fact that Square Capital is only available to Square customers.
 If you don’t use Square to process payments, you cannot qualify for the Flex Loan.

 Eligible businesses can borrow up to $250,000 with terms of up to eighteen months.

 What Do You Need to Apply for Square Capital?

 As far as documentation and information, the only thing you need to apply for Square Capital is a Square POS account.
 This is because eligibility is based almost entirely on your Square sales volume.